jython/devguide/index.rst

    Normally this would mean a new file index_jy.rst, but index.rst is the starting point for the documentation.
-   We therefore keep it as modified, although merging changes from the CPython devguide difficult for this file.
+   We therefore keep it as modified, although merging changes from the CPython devguide will be difficult for this file.

 ========================
 Jython Developer's Guide